Cozy Peach Kitchen

 This vegan mushroom gravy is a savory and flavorful addition to any meal!
 Made with only 8 ingredients (plus salt and pepper) and boasting hearty flavors, it’s easy to mix up in under 15 minutes.

-• Filled with rich and savory flavors from baby bella mushrooms
+• Flavors: Filled with rich and savory flavors from baby bella (cremini) mushrooms, soy sauce, garlic, and vegetable broth.

 Looking for a breakfast gravy?
-You might like my vegan sausage gravy instead.
+You might like the gravy used on my vegan biscuits and gravy instead.

 Ingredients